-Overall, I think it is.
-As an observer of the role for many years I expected the role to be interesting, but stimulating and it is living up to these expectations.
+As an observer of the role for many years I expected the role to be interesting but challenging and it is living up to these expectations.
 There have been some surprises.

 I had anticipated the duties relating to preliminary hearings would have fallen within my comfort zone because of my significant experience of these as a solicitor.
-However, it feels very new and different when you are participating in these in a different way.
-I am finding though that my confidence in the role continually grows with experience.
+However it feels very new and different when you are participating in these in a different way.
+I am finding though that my confidence in the role is growing with experience.

-Also, the work is more varied and your day more unpredictable than I anticipated.
+Also the work is more varied and your day more unpredictable than I anticipated.
 I did not have an appreciation for the administrative aspects of the role and the importance of these to the operation of the tribunal process.
-Notably, the preparatory work carried out by the Judge in advance of hearings and the writing up that follows are invisible but significant aspects of the role.
-They are time consuming, but very important.